lbryio/spec/index.md

 1. Look up the channel claim to ensure it exists and contains a public key.
 1. Use the public key to verify the signature.

 ### Validation {#metadata-validation}

-No enforcement or validation on metadata happens at the blockchain level.
-Instead, metadata encoding, decoding, and validation is done by clients.
-This allows evolution of the metadata without changes to consensus rules.
-Clients are responsible for validating metadata, including data structure and signatures.
+The blockchain treats metadata as an opaque series of bytes.
+Clients should not trust the metadata they read from the blockchain.
+Each client is responsible for correctly encoding and decoding the metadata, and for validating its structure and signatures.
+This allows evolution of the metadata definition without changes to blockchain consensus rules.

 ## Data

 Files published using LBRY are stored in a distributed fashion by the clients participating in the network.
 Each file is split into multiple small pieces.
-Each piece is encrypted and announced to the network.
+Each piece is encrypted and [announced](#announce) to the network.
 The pieces may also be uploaded to other hosts on the network that specialize in rehosting content.

 The purpose of this process is to enable file storage and access without relying on centralized infrastructure, and to create a marketplace for data that allows hosts to be paid for their services.
 The design is strongly influenced by the [BitTorrent protocol](https://en.wikipedia.org/wiki/BitTorrent).